jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W2.md

 When all groups have finished:
 - Power off all equipment
+- Use the **equipment list provided at your station** to **confirm that all items are present**
-- Store cameras, lenses, lights, and audio gear **properly in their bags**
+- Store cameras, lenses, lights, and audio gear **properly in their assigned bags**
+  > For each piece of equipment, ensure that **all associated components** are returned to the **correct numbered bag**
+  > All components (e.g., batteries, SD cards, cables, mounts, adapters) are engraved or labeled with the same equipment number
-- Leave equipment at the station for the instructor to collect
+- Leave all equipment at the station for the instructor to collect

 ⚠️ *Handle all equipment with care, especially lighting gear.
 Divide tasks evenly and support one another during wrap-up.*